-1. A sub-fund shall not invest more than 10% of its assets in transferable securities, or money market instruments other than those referred to as Eligible Assets.
+- 2. A sub-fund shall not, however: - a) invest more than 10% of its assets in transferable securities, or money market instruments other than those referred to in Section 1 or - b) acquire either precious metals or certificates representing them.